China bolsters East China Sea claim, warns of 'defensive measures'

 "It is a necessary measure in China's exercise of self-defence rights.
 It has no particular target and will not affect the freedom of flight in relevant airspace," Yang said.

-(Additional reporting by Hideyuki Sano and Kiyoshi Takenaka in Tokyo; Editing by Andrew Roche)
+(Additional reporting by Hideyuki Sano and Kiyoshi Takenaka in Tokyo, and Steve Holland and Phil Stewart in Washington; Editing by Andrew Roche and Peter Cooney)